-For CHI, community benefit is a planned, organized and measured approach to meeting identified community health needs.
+For Catholic Health Initiatives, community benefit is a planned, organized and measured approach to meeting identified community health needs or increasing access to health care.
 Community benefit may serve a specific group of persons who are economically poor, or may serve a broad cross-section of the community.
 Always, the intent is to address and improve the overall health of the community.

 In determining what counts as community benefit, we follow the guidance of the Catholic Health Association.
 A community benefit must meet at least one of the following criteria:

 - Generate a low or negative margin.

 - Respond to the needs of special populations, such as minorities, frail elderly, poor persons with disabilities, the chronically mentally ill, or persons with AIDS.

 - Supply a service or programs that would likely be discontinued if the decision were made on a purely financial basis.

 - Meal programs

 - Programs such as Health Hub in Lincoln, NE, which connects uninsured and underserved individuals with health resources or a Student Wellness Center in Grand Island, NE, that provides physical and mental health care for students

 - Donations of food, supplies or in-kind services to help people who are poor or underserved